-Guy Pringle and his new wife, Harriet, are members of the English community in Bucharest, Rumania on the eve of World War II.
-The film catalogs and chronicles, after the war begins, they cross paths with diplomats, literary...
+Guy Pringle and his new wife, Harriet, are members of the English community in Bucharest, Romania on the eve of World War II.
+After the war begins, they cross paths with diplomats, literary...

-Guy Pringle and his new wife, Harriet, are members of the English community in Bucharest, Rumania on the eve of World War II.
-The film catalogs and chronicles, after the war begins, the characters [diplomats, literary types, spies, penniless royalty, gays, lesbians] that cross and re-cross their path as they flee before the advancing Germany armies to Athens and then to Cairo.Written by
+Guy Pringle and his new wife, Harriet, are members of the English community in Bucharest, Romania on the eve of World War II.
+After the war begins, they cross paths with diplomats, literary types, spies, penniless royals, gays, and lesbians, as they flee before the advancing Germany armies to Athens and then to Cairo.Written by

 Noble Bell <email@example.com>

 13 of 30 people found this review helpful.

 Was this review helpful to you?

 | Report this